JoshAddington/Show-NYC/docs/project.md

 ### Django

 Django is used on the backend, with Django Rest Framework serving the REST API.
-The django project is called kiosk_cms.
+The Django project is called kiosk_cms.

 Django Apps
 - Apis: only used for routing /api/ urls to their perspective apps through urls.py.